PaoloSarti/Iterator.js/README.md

 Thanks to the laziness of the execution (achieved through generators), infinite Iterators can be manipulated.

-The implementation is based on new features of the language such as generators.
-In fact, it was developed mostly because I wanted to test the new features.

 You can install it via NPM.

 ```bash